Do you want to create a loyalty program in WooCommerce?

 You can also type in how many points customers will earn.

 There are some more settings you may want to look at, but this is enough to create a loyalty program in WooCommerce.
 When you are happy with how the program is set up, scroll to the bottom of the page and click the ‘Save changes’ button.

 Your new WooCommerce loyalty program is now live.

 Your customers will need to create an account in order to collect loyalty points.

 Already, this encourages people to sign up to your online store.
-However, you can make it even easier for shoppers to register by creating an account automatically when a visitor makes their first purchase.
+However, you can also create an account automatically when a visitor makes their first purchase.
 This can improve the shopping experience and may get you some extra members.

-To start, you may want to uncheck ‘Allow customers to place orders without an account’, so that customers can’t checkout as guests.
+To start, you may want to uncheck ‘Allow customers to place orders without an account’ so that customers can’t check out as a guest.
 This will encourage more people to register with your site, but it may cause more shoppers to give up on a purchase and abandon their shopping carts.

-With that being said, it’a a good idea to set up WooCommerce conversion tracking and track visitors to your WordPress website.
-This will help you see whether this change is getting you more sales or hurting your conversion rates.
+With that being said, it’s a good idea to set up WooCommerce conversion tracking and track visitors to your WordPress website.
+You can then see whether this change hurts your conversion rates.